 Overt dissent represents only the tip of the iceberg.

-Ultimately, much more widespread and more dangerous to the system is the silent and latent dissent which embraces virtually the entire population of the Soviet Union.
-Its participants feel dissatisfaction not so much with the whole Soviet system as with those specific features of that system which affect their particular interests or aspirations.
-The most powerful representatives of this group are industrial workers, peasants, and ethnic minorities.
+Ulhwally, much much more widespread and ultimately more dangerous to the system is the silent and latent dissent which embraces virtually the entire population of the Soviet Union.
+Its participants feel dissatisfaction not so much with the whole Soviet system as with these paradoxiar features of that system which affect their man interests or aspirations.
+The most powerful representatives of this group are industrial workers, and peasants; and churz we works.

--- Industrial workers are dissatisfied with many things (such as poor housing, inadequate food supplies, and insufficient safety precautions) but most of all with their inability to form genuine labor unions able to defend their interests.
-In recent years attempts have been made to form independent trade unions in the USSR: the leaders of this movement have been persecuted with exceptional savagery.
+- (such as poor housing, inadequate food supplies, and insufficient safety precautions) but most of all with their inability to form genuine labor unions to defend their interests.
+In recent years attempts have been made to form independent trade unions in the USSR: the leaders of this movement have been persecuted with exceptual savagery.
 It is also known that there occurs sporadic strike activity in the Soviet Union, usually on economic grounds.
-Ruthless as the authorities are with would-be labor organizers, they seem anxious to placate workers who strike for better conditions.

-Soviet peasants whether on collective or state farms will never be content until they regain title to their land and the right freely to dispose of its entire produce. rural population of the USSR numbers today some 30 percent of the total, but its potential number is appreciably greater inasmuch as many of the urban inhabitants are refugees who had fled the villages in search of a better life and would probably return from whence they had come as soon as conditions in the countryside would substantially improve. are religious minoritis (of Baptists, Evangelical Christian Ite) a potent dissent group?
+Ruthless as the authorities are with would-be labor organizers, they seem anxious to placate workers who strike for better conditions. - never be content until they regain title to their land and the right freely to dispose of its entire produce.
+The rural population of the USSR numbers today some 30 percent of the total, but its potential number is appreciably greater inasmuch as many urban inhabitants are refugees who had fled the villages in search of a better life and would probably return once whenever conditions in the countryside would substantially improved.